soncrayon/gradebook_frontend/README.md

 Create your account to login.
 You will need to set your account to student, teacher, or administrator.

+Depending on your account type, you will have access to different features.

 # Getting Started with Create React App